braze-inc/braze-docs/_includes/archive/android/gifs.md

 {% if include.channel=="in-app messages" %}
-Braze supports displaying animated GIFs and SVG images by default for in-app messages.
+Braze supports displaying animated GIFs and SVG images by default for HTML in-app messages.
 A custom image library is not required, but it is supported.
 {% else %}
 Braze requires an external image library to display animated GIFs with {{ include.channel }}.
 {% endif %}